 A Gothic Revival Masterpiece

-Located in South Wales' beautiful Brecon Beacons National Park, Treberfydd House is widely regarded as one of the finest examples of a country house built during the Gothic Revival movement of the 19th century.
+Located in south Wales' beautiful Brecon Beacons National Park, Treberfydd House is widely regarded as one of the finest examples of a country house built during the Gothic Revival movement of the 19th century.

-Home to the same family since it was built in 1852, the Grade 1-listed house sits within 10 acres of private gardens and woodlands, offering the perfect backdrop for a wedding or family celebration.
+Home to the same family since it was built in 1852, the Grade I-listed house sits within 10 acres of private gardens and woodlands, offering the perfect backdrop for a wedding or family celebration.

 Your Visit to Treberfydd

 We also welcome visits by private groups (10 or more) by private appointment.
-Please click on the 'Your Visit' link above for more details.